MostafaELFEEL/6-DoF-Manipulator-Simulation/README.md

 The idea of the project is to use ROS to simulate a 6 DoF robotic arm manipulator.
 The simulation includes creating a URDF file, path planning, and controlling the robot manipulator.
 ## Milestone 1: Create URDF and gui to change robot angles
 ### Steps:
-  1- Run vis.launch
+  1- Run vis.launch.

-  2- Load robot model on rviz
+  2- Load robot model on rviz.

-  3- Change fixed frame to base link
+  3- Change fixed frame to base link.
 ### Output:
 ![image](https://github.com/MostafaELFEEL/6-DoF-Manipulator-Simulation/assets/106331831/8c8e17c6-66cf-40d8-b6cf-232256babda4)